elephantscale/HI-labs/hadoop-dev/hdfs-intro/README.txt

     This should print out the file README.txt

-== STEP 5) Use Namenode UI to browse files
+== STEP 5) view files in UI
+    option 1 -- recommended) Using Hue UI open Hue UI and click on 'File Manager'

+    option 2) Using Namenode UI
-    (Note : This step might need browser proxy setup)

-    goto namenode URL   (Instructor will provide details) click on 'Browse File System'
+    (Note : This step might need browser proxy setup) goto namenode URL   (Instructor will provide details) click on 'Browse File System'
     drill down to /user  directory  until you see the freshly copied file

+    option 3) command line browser
         If the unable to browse the file system from your laptop, we can use the command line browser 'w3m'

         from cluster termainal
-        $  w3m http://<name node ip>:50070
+            $  w3m  <name node url>

         w3m key shortcuts
             - Shift B takes you back.
             - q   to quit

 == STEP 6)